Don Ed Hardy: Early life

 Hardy was born on January 5, 1945, in Des Moines, Iowa.
 He grew up in Corona del Mar, in Newport Beach, California.
 As a preteen a young Ed Hardy was interested in tattoos: one of his friends' fathers had Army tattoos, and it intrigued him so much that he took pens and colored pencils to draw on other neighborhood kids.

+During his years at Corona del Mar High School, Hardy was mentored by art teacher Shirley Rice, who introduced him to the works of Pablo Picasso and encouraged him to explore art beyond the popular "surf art" of the era.
 He spent time observing tattoo artists, including Bert Grimm, on the Pike in Long Beach.
 Hardy also credits his mother, who supported his work and encouraged him to follow his passions.

 Hardy had his first art exhibit at the Laguna Beach Art Festival after graduating from high school.
 He attended the San Francisco Art Institute and graduated with a Bachelor of Fine Arts in printmaking.
 While there, Hardy learned drawing from Joan Brown, etching from Gordon Cook, and sculpting from Manuel Neri.
 He was later offered a full scholarship and graduate position for a Master of Fine Arts program at Yale.
 He declined and instead pursued his interest in tattoos.

 Career

 Hardy was mentored by several famous and prolific tattoo artists, including Samuel Steward (also known by his nickname “Professor” Phil Sparrow), a former college professor.
 As a child, Hardy had copied Steward's designs.
 Steward showed Hardy a book of Japanese tattoos.
-Hardy, who had already been interested in Japanese history, culture and woodblock prints, had an epiphany; he described it as being struck by “lightning.”
+Hardy, who had already been interested in Japanese history, culture and woodblock prints, had an epiphany; he described it as being struck by "lightning".

 After Hardy finished his apprenticeship with Steward, he studied with the tattoo artists Zeke Owen in Seattle and Doc Webb in San Diego.